Go, Jimmy, Go

 "Go, Jimmy, Go" is a song written by Doc Pomus and Mort Shuman and performed by Jimmy Clanton.
-It reached #5 on the U.S. pop chart on July 12, 1959, and #19 on the U.S. R&B chart.
+It reached #5 on the U.S. pop chart on July 12, 1959, #19 on the U.S. R&B chart, and #1 in Canada.
 It was featured on Clanton's 1961 album My Best to You.
 The song ranked #33 on Billboard magazine's Top 100 singles of 1960.

 Production

-Doc Pomus and Mort Shuman originally wrote a song titled "Go, Bobby, Go" for Bobby Rydell who sung it "half-heartedly" due to not being interested in singing a song with his name in it.
+Doc Pomus and Mort Shuman originally wrote a song titled "Go, Bobby, Go" for Bobby Rydell who sang it "half-heartedly" due to not being interested in singing a song with his name in it.
 Rydell did record the song, but he did not release it.
-Pomus later rode in a taxi to Fox Theater in Brooklyn where a rock and roll show with Alan Freed was happening, wbere he offered the song to Jimmy Clanton while he was backstage.
+Pomus later rode in a taxi to Fox Theater in Brooklyn where a rock and roll show with Alan Freed was happening, where he offered the song to Jimmy Clanton while he was backstage.
 Pomus changed the title to "Go, Jimmy, Go" and said that the song was written for Clanton.
 Wayne Harada wrote in The Honolulu Advertiser that the song is "one of the few upbeat tunes in Jim's repertoire."